chris1610/sidetable/README.md

 |  3 | Second     | man        | 1886.36 |   6.57406 |          22845    |              79.6161 |
 |  4 | All others | All others | 5848.95 |  20.3839  |          28693.9  |             100      |

+### missin

-Finally, sidetable includes a summary table that shows the missing values in your data by count and percentage of total missing values in a column.
+sidetable also includes a summary table that shows the missing values in your data by count and percentage of total missing values in a column.

 ```python